Dividing Fractions Calculator

 Step 1: Enter the First Fraction (Dividend)

 Input the numerator and denominator of the fraction that will be divided.
 This is called the dividend.
 Ensure both numbers are positive integers, and the denominator is not zero.
+The calculator validates your input automatically.

 Step 2: Enter the Second Fraction (Divisor)

 Input the numerator and denominator of the fraction that you're dividing by.
 This is called the divisor.
 The numerator cannot be zero since division by zero is undefined.
+The calculator will alert you if you attempt this.

 Step 3: Review the Step-by-Step Solution

 The calculator shows the original problem, converts to multiplication by the reciprocal, performs the multiplication, and simplifies the result to lowest terms.
+Each step is clearly labeled and explained.

 Step 4: Interpret the Result